nesaplay/Online-Clothing-Store/README.md

 # Online Clothing Store

-This is a full stack online clothing store complete with react credit checkout.
+This is a full stack online clothing store complete with real credit checkout.
 Users can search, sell, add to card and checout their favourite items.

 ### Client Side